 District boundaries are based on community

-The Committee will take into account district population, requirements of the Federal and California Voting Rights Acts, and districts shall not be drawn with race as the predominate factor.
-A professional demographer will review and calculate demographic information for all draft maps.
-District boundaries and maps submitted by the public are welcome as these will be reviewed based on the legal criteria in the federal and state voting rights acts.
-They will also be published on the city website for public review.
+Districting takes into account population, requirements of the Federal and California Voting Rights Acts, and shall not be drawn with race as the predominate factor.
+A professional demographer reviewed and calculated demographic information for all draft maps.
+Nearly 40 draft maps were submitted by the public and reviewed by the Committee based on the legal criteria in the federal and state voting rights acts.
+They are published on the city website for public review.